zhartman86/MathfinderBot/README.md

  - —`List-Row`: Lists all saved Rows.
 Optionally, you can use `var-name` to list a specific Row's expressions.

- - —`List-RowPresets`: Lists all presets
+ - —`List-Presets`: Lists all attack presets.

  - —`List-Grids`: Lists all saved Grids.